Start with the facilitation moment

 MojoMini game guide

-Visible random picks for classrooms, meetings, raffles, and parties
+Visible friend-first picks for turns, dares, raffles, and what happens next

-The wheel works best when one visible result needs to move a group forward.
+Use Wheel when friends need one visible answer right now, whether that means who goes next, which dare lands, what snack wins, or which prompt keeps the room moving.
 Define the options, explain the repeat or weighting rule, spin on a shared screen, then use the result history when several picks happen in a row.

 Best group size